codelibs/fess-docs/en/getting-started.rst

 Administration
 ==========================

-This UI is only used by administrators to configure and manage |Fess|.
+This UI is only used by administrators to configure and manage Fess.
 Administrators will be prompted to login before they can access the rest of the Administration interface.

 URL: http://localhost:8080/admin/